-Investment income includes income from dividends, royalties, rentals, annuities, interest as contemplated in section 24J of the Act, any amount contemplated in section 24K of the Act as well as any other income subject to the same treatment as income from money invested.
+Investment income includes income from dividends, royalties, rentals, annuities, interest as contemplated in section 24J, any amount contemplated in section 24K as well as any other income subject to the same treatment as income from money invested.

 The investment income listed in section 12E refers mainly to amounts, which represent the return on investments.
 Any proceeds derived from investment or trading in financial instruments, marketable securities or immovable property is however, for the purposes of section 12E, also regarded as investment income.